 The Inject Target libraries flag in the extension is OFF by default.
 You can enable this flag if you want to use the VEC on a site that has not yet been implemented for Target.

-Be aware that this flag is a global setting.
+This flag is a global setting.
 The flag is enabled or disabled for all websites opened in the VEC.
-So, for example, if you set this flag to “on” and open a website that is already implemented with at.js, you’ll receive a message informing you that at.js is already loaded.
-We anticipate that most customers will already have at.js implemented on their pages and will use the default setting of “off.”
+So, for example, if you set this flag to “on” and open a website that is already implemented with at.js, you receive a message informing you that at.js is already loaded.
+Adobe anticipates that most customers already have at.js implemented on their pages and use the default setting of “off.”

 The extension loads the latest version of at.js that is available from the Target UI in Administration > Implementation.

 When using the extension to inject at.js while in QA Mode, you must have another Chrome tab open.
 This Chrome tab must be authenticated to the same Adobe Experience Cloud Organization in which you created the activity.

 The following messages help keep you informed: